(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to

 In severe cases, some dogs with IBD may also suffer from:

 In addition to a complete physical examination, your vet will also have blood and fecal tests done on your dog to rule out other possible causes that can result in similar symptoms (e.g. giardia, poisoning, bacterial infections, worms).

 In this procedure, a sedative or light anesthetic is given to the dog.
 An endoscope is then inserted into the pet's gastrointestinal tract and tiny pieces of tissue are removed for a microscopic examination.

 Canine inflammatory bowel disease is usually treated with medications (e.g. corticosteroids such as prednisone; antibiotics such as Metronidazole; immunosuppressive agents such as Azathioprine).

-In addition, dietary change is very often part of the treatment.
-This is done in two ways.
+Dietary change is a very important part of the treatment.